Skip to content

 --labels=key1=value1,key2=value2

-Alternatively, if a different kubeconfig is needed, users can utilise the sveltosctl generate kubeconfig command.
+If a different kubeconfig is needed, users can utilise the sveltosctl generate kubeconfig command.
 It allows Sveltos to create the required ServiceAccount alongside the kubeconfig.
 To proceed with the registration process, follow the steps listed below.

 1. Generate the kubeconfig: Use the sveltosctl generate kubeconfig command while pointing it to the cluster you want Sveltos to manage.
 The command will create a ServiceAccount with cluster-admin permissions and generate the kubeconfig based on it.
 1